mk270/iron-example/README.md

 a trivial self-contained example of its use in an executable, suitable for cloning for your own experiments.

-The source code is in `src/main.rs'; its dependency on Iron is declared through a stanza in the `Cargo.toml' file.
+The source code is in `src/main.rs`; its dependency on Iron is declared through a stanza in the `Cargo.toml` file.

 Usage
 -----